§ 5001 Definitions.

 (4) Any pledge of the insurer's stock, including stock of any subsidiary or controlling affiliate, for a loan made to any member of the insurance holding company system;

-(5) Other matters concerning transactions between registered insurers and any affiliates as may be included from time to time in any registration forms adopted or approved by the Commissioner.
+(6) Other matters concerning transactions between registered insurers and any affiliates as may be included from time to time in any registration forms adopted or approved by the Commissioner;

-(c) Summary of registration statement. — All registration statements shall contain a summary outlining all items in the current registration statement representing changes from the prior registration statement.
+(c) Summary of changes to registration statement. — All registration statements shall contain a summary outlining all items in the current registration statement representing changes from the prior registration statement.

 (d) Materiality. — No information need be disclosed on the registration statement filed pursuant to subsection (b) of this section if such information is not material for the purposes of this section.
 Unless the Commissioner by rule, regulation or order provides otherwise, sales, purchases, exchanges, loans or extensions of credit, investments, or guarantees involving one-half of 1 percent or less of an insurer's admitted assets as of the 31st day of December next preceding shall not be deemed material for purposes of this section.